-The Cataline’s Secret MKIII is a based on the Catalinebred’s Dirty little secret MKIII, featuring two distinct voicings – “Super Lead” and “Super Bass” switchable via an internal set of DIP switches or by an external 4PDT.
-Thanks to the DIP switches, you can dial your settings individually, combining the best of each voice at taste.
+The Cataline’s Secret MKIII is based on the Catalinebred’s Dirty little secret MKIII, featuring two distinct voicings – “Super Lead” and “Super Bass” switchable via an internal set of DIP switches or by an external 4PDT.
+Thanks to the DIP switches, you can dial your settings individually, combining each voice’s best according to your taste.

-Including the option to choose in between an internal trimmer to control the presence, or to solder an external 16mm standard pot.
+Including the option to choose between an internal trimmer to control the presence or to solder an external 16mm standard pot.

-Designed to perform the best at 18v, always ensure to be using capacitors rated for V25 or more.
+Designed to perform the best at 18v, always ensure using capacitors rated for V25 or more.

 This project works based on JFET J201, biased by common resistors instead of trim pots, making it easier for the builder to have this project sounding.
-Also features pads to use standard through-hole J201 or the more available and reliable SMD version.
+It also features pads to use standard through-hole J201 or the more available and reliable SMD version.

 - Gain: This controls the gain or amount of overdrive.

 - Volume: This knob controls the output volume.

 - Presence: allows you to fine-tune the amount of presence or high treble frequencies that the pedal produces.